h-griffin/datingapp/README.md

 - Account controller
     - update DTOs to return gender
 - User.ts
-    - add knwon as nad gender
+    - add known as and gender
     - add known as to known as in nav
 - userParams.ts in _models
     - create class to store user params
-- member service takes in userPArams model
+- member service takes in userParams model
     - refactor paginated header code to be reusable
 - member list component
     - refactor code in member list